404Wolf/stainless-technical-breifing-natug/document.typ

 It's a long process, and without the right tools it's extremely restrictive and unfeasible.
 So let's see how NATuG can help us out.

-= User Flow

-== Program Overview
+= Program Overview

+#figure(
+  image("./resources/program-layout.png", width: 100%), caption: [NATuG Program Layout], )

-There are two primary regions of the app, the _Side View Plot_ -- a central component where users can interact directly with the strands of the DNA nanotube.
+The app is broken into two primary regions.
+First, the _Side View Plot_, a central component where users can interact directly with DNA strands.
 You can think of it sort of like a Mercator projection, where we "unroll" the DNA.
-To the left is the _Top View Plot_, which displays what the overhead of the nanotube looks like.
+Second, the _Top View Plot_, which displays what the overhead of the nanotube looks like.

-The _Side View Plot_ is modal.
-There are current 5 modes: _Informer_, to get information on given points; _Juncter_, to conjoin strands, "weaving together" the nanotube; _Nicker_, to "cut" up DNA strands; _Linker_, to connect arbitrary pieces of DNA strands; and _Highlighter_, to highlight points.
+The _Side View Plot_ is modal, the mode determines how you can interact with it.
+There are 5 modes: _Informer_, to get information on given points; _Juncter_, to conjoin strands, "weaving together" the nanotube; _Nicker_, to "cut" up DNA strands; _Linker_, to connect arbitrary pieces of DNA strands; and _Highlighter_, to highlight points.

 On the _Config Panel_ on the right side of the program, there is a few tabs, the _Nucleic Acid Tab_, for editing DNA parameters; the _Domains Tab_, for placing the double helices;
 the _Sequencing Tab_, for choosing the DNA sequences; and the _Snapshots Tab_,
 for setting the bases for the DNA.

-== Typical Usage

 To design a nanotube in NATuG, you follow many of the same steps as if you were to do it manually.

 1) You set up DNA parameters in the _Nucleic Acid Tab_.

 2) You place the double helices in the _Domains Tab_.
-You can play around with the angles and watch the _Top View Plot_ automatically update.
-You can click between domains to "dent" them inwards or outwards and automatically adjust the angles.
-Various datapoints are presented to help you ensure that the shape you design closes.
+You can play with the angles and watch the _Top View Plot_ update live.
+Clicking between domains "dent"s them, automatically adjusts the angles.
+Datapoints are presented to help find angles that get the tube to close.

-3) You enter "conjunct" mode and connect the strands together.
-NATuG is smart and will automatically figure out where the new strands end up leading from and going to.
-It colors everything automatically, and you can configure the style of most things by clicking on them to get a style dialog.
+3) You enter "conjunct" mode and "weave" the strands together.
+NATuG will automatically figure out where the new strands should go as you "conjunct" at overlapping NEMids (*N*\ucleoside *E*\nd *Mid*\points).
+It styles things for you.

-4) You can "nick" strands to cut them up, and then "link" them back together.
-You can set the sequences of the linkages as you go.
+4) You can "nick" ("cut" them up), and then "link" them back together.
+You can linkage sequences as you go.

 5) You assign sequences in the _Sequencing Tab_, or by clicking on strands and manually setting sequences.
 NATuG supports loading in the base pairs of common